UltraWeb-Association/UltraWeb/README.md

-# **UltraWeb or GUI?Doc (final name pending)  A GUI?Native, JSON Backed Web Platform**
+# **UltraWeb or GUI Doc (final name pending)  A GUI Native, JSON Backed Web Platform**
-*A project of the UltraWeb Association (California Non?Profit)*
+*A project of the UltraWeb Association (California Non Profit)*

-UltraWeb (or GUI?Doc) introduces a new class of **human?consumable interactive multimedia documents** built entirely from **Graphical User Interface elements**.
-Using a WYSIWYG editor, users assemble documents visually, link them together to form document webs, and enrich them with JavaScript?driven behavior.
+UltraWeb (or GUI Doc) introduces a new class of **human consumable interactive multimedia documents** built entirely from **Graphical User Interface elements**.
+Using a WYSIWYG editor, users assemble documents visually, link them together to form document webs, and enrich them with JavaScript driven behavior.
 Pages are constructed from **JavaFX nodes**, stored as **JSON**, and rendered as structured GUI components rather than HTML tags.
 This makes UltraWeb approachable for everyone from children learning to write to developers building interactive applications.

 UltraWeb provides templates for articles, newsletters, outlines, lists, hubs, blogs, charts, graphs, and more.
 Helper dialogs and toolbars accelerate the creation process, making GUI documents a near universal medium for human expression, communication, and organization.